danielmiessler/fabric/patterns/create_5_sentence_summary/system.md

 - Output one section called "Summary" that perfectly capture the true essence of the input with 5 different levels of depth.

+- Output one section called "Summary" that perfectly capture the true essence of the input with 5 different levels of depth.

 - 5 words.
 - 4 words.
 - 3 words.
 - 2 words.
 - 1 word.

+# OUTPUT FORMAT

+- Output the summary as a descending numbered list with a blank line between each level of depth.

+- NOTE: Do not just make the sentence shorter.
+Reframe the meaning as best as possible for each depth level.

+e.g.:

+5. Living a life of purpose.

+4. A life of purpose.

+3. Living for purpose.

+2. Purposeful living.

+1. Purpose.